OVERDOSE PREVENTION CENTERS:

 About the Coalition

 MA4OPC is the result of a growing grassroots movement that has been fighting for overdose prevention centers in our state for many years.
-We especially acknowledge the pioneering work of SIFMA NOW! and SIFMA NOW co-founder and activist, Aubri Esters, who passed away in June 2020.
-MA4OPC builds on their steadfast efforts to raise awareness and a sense of urgency among decision-makers to implement OPCs.
+We especially acknowledge the pioneering work of SIFMA NOW! and build on their steadfast efforts to raise awareness and a sense of urgency among decision-makers to implement OPCs.

 Sponsoring Organizations